JayBHEDA410/UART--Protocol-/README.md

 FIFO-based transmit and receive buffers.

 # Files
-README.md: This file, containing information about the project.
+README.md: This file, contains information about the project.

 transmitter_test/: Folder containing Verilog testbenches to validate the transmitter module.